kiboschool/course-programming-1/src/lessons/final-project.md

 learned so far to understand a population dataset, and have a chance to creatively explore in other directions.

+More details about the final project will be shared later on.

 <!--

 This is a chance to be creative with the new skills you've learned.